makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP19.md

 **Phase II ambition: Minting on Starknet**

 Phase II budget is not in the scope of this proposal.
 Phase II will be focused on enabling minting DAI on Starknet.
-In order to converge to a consensus on the design for phase II, the community and CUs will be involved in discussions on design principles (inspired from the [risk framework](https://docs.google.com/document/d/1agYZTjGajF8QKor09ro4VzQQGIR4Pp5KZsMP16ocVNU/edit#heading=h.5v5lkndh2uwb)) as well as concrete design alternatives.
+In order to converge to a consensus on the design for phase II, the community and CUs will be involved in discussions on design principles (inspired by the [risk framework](https://docs.google.com/document/d/1agYZTjGajF8QKor09ro4VzQQGIR4Pp5KZsMP16ocVNU/edit#heading=h.5v5lkndh2uwb)) as well as concrete design alternatives.
 The output of those discussions will be a phase II proposal.

 ## Community involvement